kadena-community/docs/docs/basics/quickstart.md

 ## What’s Next?

 You are now familiar with the core concepts and tools for developing powerful and user-friendly applications with Kadena.
-Take you learning to the next level with any of these paths:
+Take your learning to the next level with any of these paths:

 Follow a guided template to create a complete dApp with a React frontend.

 - [Go to create-pact-app](https://github.com/kadena-io/create-pact-app)

-Learn Pact, Kadena’s human-readable smart contract language
+Learn Pact, Kadena’s human-readable smart contract language.

 - [Go to Pact Developer Tutorials](/learn-pact/intro)